Hideki Tojo: Arrest, trial, and execution

 After recovering from his injuries, Tojo was moved to Sugamo Prison.

-Tojo was tried by the International Military Tribunal for the Far East for war crimes and found guilty of, among other actions, waging wars of aggression; war in violation of international law; unprovoked or aggressive war against various nations; and ordering, authorizing, and permitting inhumane treatment of prisoners of war.
+Tojo was tried by the International Military Tribunal for the Far East for war crimes.
+The trial began on April 29, 1946, with trial proceedings commencing on May 3.
+Twenty-seven other defendants were tried alongside Tojo.
+He was charged with waging wars of aggression; war in violation of international law; unprovoked or aggressive war against various nations; and ordering, authorizing, and permitting inhumane treatment of prisoners of war.

 Crimes committed by the Empire of Japan were responsible for the deaths of millions (approximately 3 million according to historian R. J. Rummel) of civilians and prisoners of war through massacres, human experimentation, starvation, and forced labor that was either directly perpetrated or condoned by the Japanese military and government with a significant portion of them occurring during Tojo's rule of the military.

 Tojo accepted full responsibility for his actions during the war and made this speech:

 It is natural that I should bear entire responsibility for the war in general, and, needless to say, I am prepared to do so.
 Consequently, now that the war has been lost, it is presumably necessary that I be judged so that the circumstances of the time can be clarified and the future peace of the world be assured.
 Therefore, with respect to my trial, it is my intention to speak frankly, according to my recollection, even though when the vanquished stands before the victor, who has over him the power of life and death, he may be apt to toady and flatter.
 I mean to pay considerable attention to this in my actions, and say to the end that what is true is true and what is false is false.
 To shade one's words in flattery to the point of untruthfulness would falsify the trial and do incalculable harm to the nation, and great care must be taken to avoid this.